jkevinturado/fcc_react_randomquotemachine/README.md

 ## Pre-requisite:

-You must knowledgable in Javascript ES6+, React.
-And your computer must also have npm (Node Package Manager) to run the app
+You must be knowledgable in Javascript ES6+, React and to start the app your computer must also have npm (Node Package Manager).

 ## Guidelines: